FREE Co-Planning Pack

 First, you might be wondering why the need for co-teaching in the first place.

-Many teachers I have talked to prefer a "pull out" model where they get the students all to themselves and don't have to deal with all of the challenges of working closely with another teacher.
+Many teachers prefer a “pull out” model where they get the students all to themselves and don’t have to deal with all of the challenges of working closely with another teacher.

 Our English learners are usually starting way behind their peers and they need to catch up as quickly as possible.